sudosammy/knary/README.md

 go get -u github.com/sudosammy/knary
 ```

+**Important:** The specifics of how to perform the next two steps will depend on your domain registrar.
+Google `How to set Glue Record on <registrar name>` to get started.
+Ultimately, you need to configure your knary domain(s) to make use of itself as the nameserver (i.e. `ns1.knary.tld` and `ns2.knary.tld`) and configure Glue Records to point these nameservers back to your knary host.
+You may need to raise a support ticket to have this performed by your registrar.

-2. Set your chosen knary domain nameserver(s) to point to a subdomain under itself; such as `ns.knary.tld`.
-If required, set multiple nameserver records such as `ns1.knary.tld`, `ns2.knary.ltd`.
+2. Set your chosen knary domain(s) nameserver(s) to point to a subdomain under itself; such as `ns.knary.tld`.
+If required, set multiple nameserver records such as `ns1` and `ns2`.

-3. Create a "Glue Record", sometimes referred to as "Nameserver Registration" or "Nameserver IP address" to point to your knary server.
+3. Create a "Glue Record" (sometimes referred to as "Nameserver Registration" or "Nameserver IP address") to point to your knary server.
 This is what it looks like in `name.com`:

  ![Setting a glue record](https://github.com/sudosammy/knary/raw/master/screenshots/nameserver-ip.png "Setting a glue record")

-If your registry requires you to have multiple nameservers with different IP addresses, set the second nameserver to an IP address such as `8.8.8.8` or `1.1.1.1`.
+If your registry requires you to have multiple nameservers with **different** IP addresses, set the second nameserver to an IP address such as `8.8.8.8` or `1.1.1.1`.

-**Note:** You may need to raise a support ticket to have step #2 and #3 performed by your registrar.

-4. This will take some time to propagate, so go setup your [webhook](#supported-webhook-configurations).
+4. This **will** take time to propagate, so go setup your [webhook(s)](#supported-webhook-configurations) while you wait.
+You can use [this tool](https://www.whatsmydns.net/#NS/) to check the propagation.
+Within a few hours you should see some DNS servers reflecting your knary domain as the nameserver.

 5. Create a `.env` file in the same directory as the knary binary and [configure](https://github.com/sudosammy/knary/tree/master/examples) it as necessary.
 You can also use environment variables to set these configurations.
 Environment variables will take precedence over the `.env` file.

-6. __Optional__ For accepting TLS (HTTPS) connections set the `LETS_ENCRYPT=<email address>` variable and knary will automagically manage wildcard certificates for you.
+6. __Optional__ For accepting TLS (HTTPS) connections set the `LETS_ENCRYPT=<email address>` variable and knary will automagically manage wildcard certificates for you (see [OPSEC note](#opsec-notes) below).
 Otherwise, you can specify the path to your own certificates with `TLS_CRT=<path>` and `TLS_KEY=<path>`.

-7. Run the binary (probably in `screen`, `tmux`, or similar) and hope for output that looks something like this:
+7. Run the binary (via the provided [Docker container](#knary-docker), or in `tmux` / `screen`) and hope for output that looks something like this:

 ![knary go-ing](https://github.com/sudosammy/knary/raw/master/screenshots/run.png "knary go-ing")